-In this course, we will be utilizing eLearning at elearning.ufl.edu to share content, assignments, and synchronous sessions.
-Pre-lab assignments will be completed and submitted each week using the interactive platform Wooclap.
+In this course, we will be utilizing eLearning at elearning.ufl.edu to share content, assignments, and make announcements important to class.
 Virtual tours have also been created using a program called Theasys and can be accessed, along with all accompanying material, on the homepage of this course under "Teaching Units."
 You will not be using Theasys as a student, but simply viewing tours through this site.